thatlittlegit-archive/bork/README.md

+## Deprecation Notice
+Please use the 'New Torrent' feature in your torrent client instead.
+This project was created when I thought this feature didn't work; but it does.

 # börk
 A torrent generator, written in C++.
 Named after a common theme in [r/polandball comics](https://www.reddit.com/r/polandball) and after what it was